Failed Your Driving Test Twice? Making the Third Count

 The nerves component of the plateau

-Roughly 30 percent of attempt-3 fails are attributable to test-day nerves rather than skill gaps, based on candidate self-report in post-test surveys.
+A meaningful share of attempt-3 fails, broadly thought to be around a third, is attributable to test-day nerves rather than skill gaps, based on candidate self-report rather than DVSA data.
 The nerves component accumulates: a candidate who failed attempt 1 carries a baseline anxiety into attempt 2; a candidate who failed both attempts 1 and 2 carries a stronger anxiety into attempt 3.
 The accumulated nerves explain part of the plateau (attempts 2, 3 and 4 are not improving because the nerves penalty is rising in parallel with the familiarity gain).
 Treating nerves at attempt 3 is as important as treating skill gaps.
 See the how to pass driving test with anxiety guide for the clinical-anxiety treatment path and the driving test nerves how to calm them guide for the everyday nerves treatment path.

 When attempt three should not happen at all

 For a meaningful minority of candidates, the right answer at the third-attempt decision point is "do not book yet".
 If you failed both attempt 1 and attempt 2 within 6 weeks of each other on the same fault category, and you have not added any new instructor hours between them, the third attempt has no new information and is likely to fail on the same fault.
 Take 4 to 8 weeks, run the 5-step reset, then book.
-If you are showing escalating anxiety symptoms (panic attacks, sleep disruption, avoidance behaviours), treat the anxiety before booking attempt 3; the 46 percent plateau drops to 35 percent for candidates with untreated severe anxiety.
+If you are showing escalating anxiety symptoms (panic attacks, sleep disruption, avoidance behaviours), treat the anxiety before booking attempt 3; the typical plateau rate is broadly thought to fall sharply for candidates with untreated severe anxiety.
 If your driving school has not given you a fresh diagnostic after attempt 2, change schools; attempt 3 is the right point to test a different instructor.
 The third attempt should be a deliberate event, not a default.

-“The retake plateau is the most consistent pattern in the DVSA dataset.
-Attempts 2, 3 and 4 pass at 45 to 47 percent because the same weaknesses recur until they are addressed.
+“The retake curve is one of the steadiest patterns in the data.
+Attempts 2, 3 and 4 all sit close to the first-time rate, near 49 percent, because the same weaknesses recur until they are addressed.
 The third attempt is not lucky; it is what you make of the reset.”

 How this connects with the wider retake picture